rahmanda/rahmanda.github.io/src/posts/2019-06-21-peran-hoisting-dalam-meningkatkan-keterbacaan-kode-javascript/index.en.md

 ---
 title: Improving Javascript's Code Readability with Hoisting
-summary: Unpopuler opinion towards hoisting and its usability
+summary: Unpopular opinion towards hoisting and its usability
 ---

 Many people don't like hoisting because of its confusing nature.
 Moreover, super populer style guide like [airbnb/javascript](https://github.com/airbnb/javascript#functions) recommends not to use hoisting at all.
 Why does it happen though?